Skip to content

 Project completion

-In September 2024 the official end of the project will be marked with a celebration for all of those who've been involved in the recreation of the gardens.
+In September 2024 the official end of the project was marked with a celebration for all of those who've been involved in the recreation of the gardens.
 However, the gardens will continue to develop and grow, reflecting the ongoing change that has always formed part of Wentworth's story.

 The Union Jack segment designed by Barnsley Feels Like Home